youwiththegoldeneyes/youwiththegoldeneyes/README.md

 ### BEFORE YOU INTERACT…

-【**001.**】`Please refrain from actively engaging with us via roleplaying or acting as a character from a shared source.` Just because we may be in a skin of a source that you know of does not mean we will roleplay with you; typically the skin we are using is likely who is fronting. **Do not take it that just because we are a system/introjects/IRLs that we will act just like the source we are from; we are each our own individual.**
+【**001.**】`Please refrain from actively engaging with us via roleplaying or acting as a character from a shared source.` Just because we may be in a skin of a source that you know of does not mean we will roleplay with you; typically the skin we are using is likely who is fronting. **Don't take it that just because we are a system/introjects/IRLs that we will act just like the source we are from; we aren't like our sources.**

-【**002.**】`If you are a minor/under 18, refrain from making statements or using compliments such as “hot” or “attractive” when referring to us.` **We are bodily 18+ and this makes us uncomfortable.**
+【**002.**】`If you are a minor/under 18, refrain from making statements or using compliments such as “hot” or “attractive” when referring to us.` **We are bodily 18+ and this genuinely makes us uncomfortable.**

 【**003.**】`Do not cuddle/hide behind us if you are a stranger.` We do not have C+H in our names and we do not feel comfortable when randos cuddle with us. **If you need to be hidden, please ask to hide behind us first.**